Sansapor Airfield

 Sansapor Airfield (also known as Mar Airfield) is a former World War II airfield located in the village of Werur, in Tambrauw Regency, Southwest Papua, Indonesia.
-The airfield was abandoned after the war and today is almost totally returned to its natural state.
+The airfield was abandoned after the war and has almost been reclaimed by nature.
+Since 2014 the field is being rebuild to airport status.

 History

 The US Army landed unopposed in the area on 31 July 1944.
 The airfield was built soon after the landing as a forward operational facility.